Training Latent Diffusion Models with Interacting Particle Algorithms: PRELIMINARIES

-In practice, the above will not hold exactly (in fact, $\Theta_0$ will be empty).
-However, we believe a close approximation is possible when the forward and reverse processes are chosen with care (generally, the more expressive the latter is, the better).

-Previous works such as~\cite{wehenkeldiffusionpriorsvariational2021} restrict $q^m$ to mean-field Gaussian distributions of the sort $\mathcal{N}(z_0;\mu_\psi(x^m),\Sigma_\psi(x^m))$, where the mean and (diagonal) covariance matrix are parametrized by an encoder with parameters $\psi$, and they optimize $\tilde{F}$ over $(\theta,\phi,\psi)$.
-In the following, we take a different approach and replace these variational approximations with particle-based ones.
+Previous works such as~\cite{wehenkeldiffusionpriorsvariational2021} restrict $q^m$ to mean-field Gaussian distributions of the sort $\mathcal{N}(z_0;\mu_\psi(x^m),\Sigma_\psi(x^m))$, where the mean and (diagonal) covariance matrix are parameterized by an encoder with parameters $\psi$, and they optimize $\tilde{F}$ over $(\theta,\phi,\psi)$.
+In the following, we take a different approach and replace these parametric variational approximations with particle-based ones.